 So how does salary sacrifice work, then?

-Well, since BIK company car tax rates for environmentally-friendly cars are as little as 5% of their P11D value, it is often cheaper for an employee to take a car as a taxable benefit instead of buying or leasing one privately out of their after-tax salary.
+Well, since BIK company car tax rates for environmentally-friendly cars are, in 2017, as little as 9% of their P11D value, it is often cheaper for an employee to take a car as a taxable benefit instead of buying or leasing one privately out of their after-tax salary.

 You can think of salary sacrifice as a way to offer employees who want new cars the opportunity to swap some of their salary for a benefit in a way that actually reduces their tax bill.

 Also, because corporate discounts are often available on these cars, it saves them money on the car too.
 There are also significant National Insurance savings for the employer.